 Minimum Admission requirements

-- LLM; LLM with a Specialization in Political and Legal Thought: JD/LLB with a B+ average normally required.
+- LLM; LLM with a Specialization in Political and Legal Thought: JD/LLB with a B+ average (or equivalent) normally required.

-- PhD: LLM with an A- average in prior degrees normally required.
+- PhD: LLM with an A- average (or equivalent) in prior degrees normally required.

-Applicants are not required to identify a supervisor prior to applying for admission.
-Normally, supervisors are assigned when we admit applicants to our Programs.
-However, our application form allows applicants to suggest potential supervisors.
+Applicants do not contact potential supervisors prior to applying for admission.
+Normally, supervisors are assigned when we admit applicants to our Program.
+Our application form allows applicants to suggest potential supervisors.
 If there is someone you are interested in working with, please add that professor’s name to the application form.
+On the Research Interests webpage https://law.queensu.ca/research/faculty-research-expertise you can find potential faculty supervisors under the various research areas.
+Availability of supervisors depends on current supervision numbers and if sabbaticals or leaves occur.

 Contents of Application package